Marketing Tips for Digital B2B Advertising Success

 “Finding users or lookalikes can be beneficial to filling up the pipeline.
 Display on its own is not going to be as beneficial to helping sales close a deal as when paired with the right retargeting strategy or something of that nature,” says Rebekah Thomas, director of digital demand generation at Dun & Bradstreet.
 “Still, programmatic has its place in any digital B2B media mix.”

 For programmatic advertising to drive leads, clients must be able to provide rich data, Watson says.
-In terms of volume, this means “thousands upon thousands” of records from databases that are clean and regularly updated.
+In terms of volume, this means “thousands upon thousands” of records from marketing databases that are clean and regularly updated.
 In B2B, this often comes from a combination of first-party, third-party and CRM data.

 “The agency’s ability to meet objectives is only as good as the visibility that they get into the media and the leads they’re driving,” Thomas says.
 If your objective is revenue but you can’t provide your agency with information about leads that are driving revenue or profiles of those leads, for example, then they’re not able to optimize what’s actually working well, she says.
 Agencies should be completely candid with marketers when their data sets are insufficient and unlikely to help achieve campaign goals.